-How Long Does It Take to Become a Video Game Designer?
+How Long it Takes to Become a Video Game Designer

-The length of time it takes to become a video game designer can vary immensely.
-Since game design is not an entry-level profession, it's very rare for an individual to walk right into a designer position, even with a solid post-secondary education.
+The length of time can vary immensely.
+Since this is not an entry-level profession, it's very rare for an individual to walk right into a designer position, even with a solid post-secondary education.